rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rancher-on-amazon-eks.md

 To create an EKS cluster, run the following command.
 Use the AWS region that applies to your use case.
 When choosing a Kubernetes version, be sure to first consult the [support matrix](https://rancher.com/support-matrix/) to find the highest version of Kubernetes that has been validated for your Rancher version.

-**Note:** If the version of Kubernetes is updated to v1.22 or later, the version of ingress-nginx would also need to be [updated](https://kubernetes.github.io/ingress-nginx/user-guide/k8s-122-migration/).
+**Note:** If you're updating from an older version of Kubernetes, to Kuberntes v1.22 or above, you also need to [update](https://kubernetes.github.io/ingress-nginx/user-guide/k8s-122-migration/) ingress-nginx.

 ```
 eksctl create cluster \